ChallengeSY/nebunoid/manual.md

 Fortified Letters is decently more challenging than Regular Season.
 Every English letter is represented in this campaign, for a total of 26 levels.
 Save points are present in every level, except for the final level (which disallows continues instead).

 #### Electric Recharge
-Electric Recharge is an artistic 20-level campaign, referencing an computing themed universe.
+Electric Recharge is an artistic 20-level campaign, referencing a computing themed universe.
 Save points are present in every level up to level 19, with the exception of level 13.

 #### Patriarch Memorial
 Patriarch Memorial is an artistic 25-level campaign, designed as a memory of the past.
 Moderate-Hard difficulty.
 Save points are present in every level up to level 23.
 No continues are permitted beyond this level.